TUDelft-books/CSBB-textbook/book/Quarter1/Week1_2.md

 -   Taking time to specifically build these fundamental skills will start us off with a solid foundation to explore from.

-So far this week will include:

--   Lecture What is transdiciplinarity (Monday)

--   Science Spotlight convergence flagships/supervisors/PhD (Monday)

--   Workshop Perspectives and Values with the team

--   Friday Symposium

-# Introduction and goals

-# Lecture: What is Transdisciplinarity?
+## Lecture: What is Transdisciplinarity?

 A single situation or problem is often approached differently by different people, depending on multiple factors such as their upbringing